jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

   - Enhanced error handling and validation for alarm management operations
   - Improved debugging for alarm deletion with detailed logging

+- **Sound Notification Settings**: Configurable sound notifications for alarms and timers
+  - Each feature (alarm/timer) can have its own distinct notification sound
+  - Sounds can be selected from available .raw files in the sounds directory
+  - Settings are persisted using the SettingsService
+  - Includes test functionality to preview sounds before saving
+  - Automatically detects available sound files in the sounds directory
+  - Settings UI is integrated into the SettingsScreen with other application settings

 ### Services
 Services provide functionality to QML components: